solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 #### Update the NFT

-If you've left `isMutable` as true, you may end up having a reason to update your NFT's metadata.
+If you've left `isMutable` as true, you may update your NFT's metadata.
 The SDK's `update` method allows you to update both the onchain and offchain portions of the NFT's metadata.
-To update the offchain metadata, you'll need to repeat the steps of uploading a new image and metadata URI as outlined in the previous steps, then provide the new metadata URI to this method.
+To update the offchain metadata, you'll need to repeat the steps of uploading a new image and metadata URI (as outlined in the previous steps), then provide the new metadata URI to this method.
 This will change the URI that the onchain metadata points to, effectively updating the offchain metadata as well.

 ```typescript
 const nft = await metaplex.nfts().findByMint({ mintAddress });